 Due to the COVID-19 crisis and restrictions imposed, community consultation for this project has been suspended and a report is scheduled to be presented to the 2nd Ordinary Meeting in August 2020 to review consultation options.

 In conjunction with children from the Moulden Park Primary School, Council prepared a concept plan and invited tenders for the replacement of the playground at Tiverton Park with a view to developing a play space that integrates the existing play equipment with the basketball half-court.
-The results of the tender did not match Council’s expectations and a new tender will be prepared and invited with a view to the project being completed by December 2020.

 Photos below left to right: off-leash dog park, development in Zuccoli, community garden and playground, vacant land in Zuccoli, artist impression of new community centre.